testflows/TestFlows-WebSite/source/handbook/index.md

             check_basic_operations_outline(combination=combination)
 ```

-As can be seen above, using an [Outline] is more involved and forces us to create a named variable
-for each combination variable and compute each combination explicitly using the cartesian `product() function`
-that produces combinations that need to be passed to the [Outline] that then has
-to unpack the combination into its individual combination variables to be used in its test procedure.
+As can be seen above, using an [Outline] is more involved and forces us to create a named variable for each combination variable and compute each combination explicitly using the cartesian `product() function` that produces combinations that need to be passed to the [Outline], which then has to unpack the combination into its individual combination variables to be used in its test procedure.
-However, a combination [Outline] can provide more control of how a test iterates over each combination
-allowing the possibility of filtering invalid combinations as well as provide ability
-to use them with [Covering Arrays].
+However, a combination outline can provide more control over how a test iterates over each combination, allowing the possibility of filtering invalid combinations as well as the ability to use them with [Covering Arrays].

 {% html div class="styled-table" %}